 Lecturer and SME in Radar & Telecomms (Education)

-BRNC (Faculty of Science & Engineering)
+BRNC (Faculty of Science and Engineering)

 Military 'swords into ploughshares' civilian technology applications: Integrated optical biosensors, civil applications of stealth technologies, thermal imaging of wildlife, high resolution satellite imagery for monitoring and prevention of man-made humanitarian disasters.

 1)"An examination of the optical dielectric tensor of a liquid crystal waveguide", Ferroelectrics, Vol. 113, pp.339-351,1991.

 2)"The use of Mode Mixing to determine the Optical Dielectric Tensor in an FLC cell", Liquid Crystals,Vol.8,No.4,pp.577-585,1990.

 3)"Optical mode characterisation of the configuration of a thin ferroelectric liquid crystal cell under an applied electric field", J.Mod.Opt.,Vol.38,No.8,pp.1451-1461,1991.

 4)"Wavelength Characterisation of Ferroelectric Liquid Crystal Cells", Jap.Journal.Appl.Phys,Vol.30,No.4,pp.729-734,1991.

 5)"The next generation of liquid-crystal electro-optic devices- towards 2000", Phys.Ed.,Vol.26,No.4,pp.207-208,1991.

 6)"Optical probing of thin liquid crystal layers using the prism-coupling technique", Liquid Crystals, Vol.11,No.6,pp.819-832,1992.